alexylem/jarvis/docs/api-reference-internal.md

 `jv_jarvis_updated`
 -------------------

-Iternal: inform jarvis is updated to ask for restart
+inform jarvis is updated to ask for restart

 `jv_config_changed`